Holographic description of entanglement entropy of free CFT on torus: Holographic description for EE on torus

-See eq.\eqref{eq:BTZ large interval}, since the black hole horizon emerges as a result of the difference of the surface wrapped $m+1$ times around the black hole and one wrapped $m$ times taking $m$ to the infinity, both sides of eq.\eqref{eq:Araki-Lieb} are equivalent as the surfaces not only values.
+The black hole horizon emerges as a result of the difference of the surface wrapped $m+1$ times around the black hole and one wrapped $m$ times taking $m$ to the infinity.
+Both sides of eq.\eqref{eq:Araki-Lieb} are equivalent as the surfaces not just as the value.

+Finally, we should consider that eq.\eqref{eq:BTZ} may describe the holographic EE for the holographic CFTs.
+The EE given by eq.\eqref{eq:BTZ} is smaller than that from the Ryu-Takayanagi formula eq.\eqref{eq:EEfromRT}.
+To consider the hamologous condition, pay attention for the topology of the surface configuration in fig.~\ref{fig:ThesurfacesInBTZ}.
+The total winding number of the surfaces for $m \ge 1$ around the black hole is $0$.
+Thus, when we regard all the surfaces in fig.~\ref{fig:ThesurfacesInBTZ} as a single surface, it is homotopy equivalence to the sub-region $A$ on the AdS boundary.
+Therefore, eq.\eqref{eq:BTZ} may be the true holographic EE.